Application Security Best Practices 2025

 Open source start: Semgrep (SAST), OWASP ZAP (DAST), npm audit (SCA).
 Enterprise scale: Snyk/Checkmarx/Veracode for comprehensive coverage, lower false positives, compliance reporting.
 Average organization uses 3-5 security tools in pipeline.

-Your API is the gateway to all data in the system.
-In 2025, APIs are the primary attack vector - 83% of network traffic is API calls (Cloudflare 2024).
+Your API is the door to all your data.
+In 2025, APIs are the primary attack vector, with 83% of network traffic being API calls (Cloudflare 2024).
 Every unsecured endpoint is a potential data leak.
-OWASP API Security Top 10 defines specific threats for REST and GraphQL APIs that you must address.
+The OWASP API Security Top 10 lists specific threats for REST and GraphQL APIs that need to be addressed.

 Authentication & Authorization